 The following protocols are currently in place:

-• Masks are optional for guests fully vaccinated against COVID-19.
+• We encourage the use of face masks inside the facility though masks remain optional for those fully vaccinated against COVID-19.
 Please be aware that this is subject to change and may be voluntary on the day of the event.
 Do not purchase if this is a concern.

 • All persons will be screened for prohibited items.

 • Our facility will be sanitized prior to your arrival.

 • Hand sanitizer stations are readily available.
 If you are in need of an attendant with cleaning supplies, please ask a staff member.